 The horses were raced at Poquonnock Bridge, which had a racetrack.
 After Caleb’s death in 1924, his son, Samuel, continued operating the farm, delivering milk to local homes, until his death in 1947.
 His daughter, Juliet Haley, inherited the farm, which she sold to A. C. White Jr. of Springfield, MA (Alcor, Inc.) in 1953.
 He developed the area south of the railroad tracks and north of Groton Long Point and called the development “Mumford Cove Estates.”

 Mr. White only intended to develop the Mumford Cove area and placed the remaining 250-acre Haley Farm up for sale as one unit.
-In 1965 a request was made public by Algernon-Blair, Inc. who had an option on the land, to change the zoning from residential to multi-family for Coast Guard apartments.
+In 1965 a request was made public by Algernon-Blair, Inc., who had an option on the land, to change the zoning from residential to multi-family for Coast Guard apartments.
 At the same time the Planning and Zoning Commissions were facing decisions on three other large multi-family proposals in Groton.
-The citizenry, particularly in the Noank section of Groton voiced opposition to the Haley Farm zone change.
+The citizenry, particularly in the Noank section of Groton, voiced opposition to the Haley Farm zoning change.

 The zoning board rejected the Algernon-Blair plan for a zone change to multi-family housing by unanimous vote.

 Local support for purchasing the Farm as open space came from numerous sources.
 Petitions were circulated and a letter writing campaign was promoted as well as participation in hearings in Hartford.
 The Town Planning Commission went on record opposing the legislation, as they felt the land was prime residential area.
 The Regional Planning Agency felt the Haley Farm would be better as a development.
 When the Town Council met to decide whether or not to support the bill they learned that the bill had died in committee.